How Much Does Business Health Insurance Cost Per Employee?

 Have Inpatient Cover Only

 Inpatient-only cover is the most affordable option and will be cheaper than if you add any form of outpatient cover.
-However, it’s important to remember that without any outpatient cover your staff could be waiting longer for treatment due to having to go through the NHS for diagnostics and tests.
-If full outpatient cover is too expensive, consider a mid-range policy which provides a limited level of outpatient cover.
-Most insurers will allow you to add up to £1,000 per worker, per policy year.
+However, it’s important to remember that without any outpatient cover, your staff could be waiting longer for treatment due to having to go through the NHS for diagnostics and tests.

 Choose A Reduced Hospital List

 As mentioned above, every Health Insurance policy has a “hospital list”, which outlines which facilities around the country your staff can use.
-Rather than opting for a comprehensive option choose a reduced or standard list.
+Rather than opting for a comprehensive option, choose a reduced or standard list.
 This will help you to keep your premiums down.

-Choose the Right Underwriting Option
+Select The Right Underwriting Option

 Review Your Policy